-Article 4 of the Social Insurance and General Health Insurance Act defines the insured persons and refers thereby to the three professional categories: employees (including artists, and sex employees who work under an employment contract in licensed brothels, artists, performers, authors),273 self-employed workers and civil servants.
+Article 4 of the Social Insurance and General Health Insurance Act defines the insured persons and refers thereby to the three professional categories: employees (including sex employees who work under an employment contract in licensed brothels, artists, performers, authors), public officials working under an administrative law employment contract, civil servants and self-employed workers.

-272 See Court of Cassation 10th Division, 9.11.1982, 1982/4086; Court of Cassation 10th Division, 27.10.2000, 6089/6479; Court of Cassation 10th Division, 1.9.1991, 5071/5904.
+&lt;sup>278 See Court of Cassation 10th Division, 9.11.1982, 1982/4086; Court of Cassation 10th Division, 27.10.2000, 6089/6479; Court of Cassation 10th Division, 1.9.1991, 5071/5904.

-273 The provisions related to work accidents and occupational diseases are furthermore extended to other categories of persons who are not considered as 'employees' such as:
+&lt;sup>279 The provisions related to work accidents and occupational diseases are furthermore extended to other categories of persons who are not considered as 'employees' such as:

-[•] prisoners working in facilities and workshops in prisons, without having an employment contract;
+prisoners working in facilities and workshops in prisons, without having an employment contract;